• Skip to primary navigation

 Remove the baking sheet from the oven and let the ingredients cool.
 Then transfer them to a food processor and add the remaining ingredients.

-A food processor filled with blended ingredients that look like a nut butter.
+A food processor filled with a granola butter spread.

 • If you want a runnier butter or are having a hard time getting it to blend, add another 1-2 tablespoon of avocado oil.

-• Be sure to use coconut flakes and not finely shredded coconut to make this decadent butter.
+• Be sure to use coconut flakes and not shredded coconut to make this nut-free spread.

 • Making this butter does require a bit of patience.
 Stop your food processor every so often to scrape down the sides of the food processor, and if it starts to overheat, let it rest and cool and then blend again.